Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 Temperature Consistency

-Preheating ensures even browning and predictable results.
-A steady temperature helps both smoked sausage in air fryer and Polska kielbasa develop their signature caramelized exterior.
+Preheating your air fryer creates a stable cooking environment from the start.
+This helps both smoked sausage in air fryer and Polska kielbasa develop that rich, caramelized exterior.

 Batch Cooking